indrode/meatspace/content/i/zimdb.md

 ###7.
 Making all tests pass

-To make the other tests pass is just as simple.
+We can make the other two tests pass by simply adding the corresponding methods.

 <pre><code>
 #!ruby